bumble-tech/appyx-codelabs/codelabs/markdown/appyx-navigation.md

 This tutorial and the `TODOs` will help you build a simple app where we'll navigate from one screen to another.

-If at any point you're feeling stuck, check out the solution inside the project.
+If at any point you're feeling stuck, you can always check out the solution inside the project.

 <aside>The <strong>appyx-codelabs</strong> repo contains starter code for all codelabs in the pathway.<br/>
 For this codelab, use the <strong>SimpleApp</strong> project.